Building an SQL Query

 • Click the + or icons to either expand or collapse the list in the DB objects.

-• Click Refresh to refresh the DB objects list.
+• Click the Refresh icon to refresh the DB objects list.

 • Click Options and check/uncheck the Include Synonyms option to include or exclude the DB Synonyms from the DB objects list.